roelvanlisdonk/rli-dev/projects/native/typescript/introduction.md

 This application is created with pure TypeScript only.
 It just a playground to try out native TypeScript and browser features.

+To start the application after a git clone, use:

+npm run install-and-start

 #Resources
 The following resources were used to create this application